29ananyaseth/Breast-Cancer-Prediction/README.md

 Breast Cancer Prediction using SVM

-This is a Breast Cancer Prediction Web App built using Streamlit and Support Vector Machine (SVM).
-The model predicts whether a tumor is Benign or Malignant based on six key features.
+🚀 AI-Powered Diagnosis | Fast • Accurate • Life-Saving 💙

+🔬 Predict whether a tumor is Benign or Malignant in seconds with a 95.6% accurate SVM model!
+This sleek and interactive Streamlit app lets you enter tumor details and get instant, AI-driven predictions.

 ---------------------------------------------------------------------------------------------------